TUDelft-IN4303-2014/lectures/part-1-introduction/lecture-1-compilers/README.md

 4. Lennart C. L. Kats and Eelco Visser (2010).
 [The Spoofax Language Workbench.
 Rules for Declarative Specification of Languages and IDEs](http://repository.tudelft.nl/assets/uuid:16e3b60d-a038-4c0c-b879-d9f9433c8477/TUD-SERG-2010-014.pdf).
 OOPSLA 2010.

   This award-winning paper describes the Spoofax Language Workbench.
-It misses recent additions to Spoofax, but still gives a good summary of its capabilities.Andrew W. Appel, Jens Palsberg: Modern Compiler Implementation in Java.
-Cambridge University Press
+It misses recent additions to Spoofax, but still gives a good summary of its capabilities.